-Swedfund International AB, Swedfund, is a development finance institution and development assistance actor tasked with helping to reduce poverty through sustainable business.
-Swedfund contributes venture capital, start-up support and know-how for investments in low- and middle-income countries.
+Swedfund International AB, Swedfund, is a development finance institution tasked with helping to reduce poverty through sustainable business.
+Swedfund contributes venture capital, capacity support, start-up support and support for project development for investments in lowand middle-income countries.
 Together with its strategic partners, Swedfund establishes viable and commercially operated companies, mainly through direct investment in the form of equity or loans, but also indirectly through investments in funds.
 Investments are made in countries that qualify for development financing under the OECD/DAC's definition and contribute to attaining the objectives of Sweden's Policy for Global Development (PGD) and Swedish international development assistance.
-At the end of 2019 Swedfund had investments in 17 countries and had 64 investments; the majority of its portfolio was in Africa.
+At the end of 2020 Swedfund had 65 investments in 16 countries; the majority of its portfolio was in Africa.